 You have paid EI premiums

-To be eligible to receive EI sickness benefits, you need to have paid EI premiums.
-These are premiums your employer deducts from your wages or salary.
+If you are employed in insurable employment, your employer will deduct EI premiums from your wages or salary.
+These premiums go into the EI Fund.
 There is no minimum or maximum age for paying EI premiums.

-You need to pay EI premiums on all your earnings up to a maximum amount.
-In 2013, for every $100 you earn, your employer will deduct $1.88, until your annual earnings reach the maximum yearly insurable amount of $47,400.
-The maximum amount of premiums to be paid in 2013 is therefore $891.12.
+You pay EI premiums on all your earnings up to a maximum amount.
+In 2015, for every $100 you earn, your employer will deduct $1.88, until your annual earnings reach the maximum yearly insurable amount of $49,500.
+The maximum amount of premiums to be paid in 2015 is therefore $930.60.

 You meet the specific criteria for receiving EI sickness benefits

 EI sickness benefits are payable only to those people who are unable to work because of sickness, injury or quarantine but who would otherwise be available for work if not for their incapacity due to medical reasons.
 To receive sickness benefits, you need to obtain a medical certificate signed by your doctor or approved medical practitioner.

 You are responsible for any fees your doctor or approved medical practitioner charges you for completing the medical certificate.